 Becoming a chartered institute will significantly raise the profile of the Institute and the archaeological profession.
 It brings us in step with other chartered professions such as architects, planners, surveyors and engineers etc and in turn it will raise the profile of accredited members of the Institute.
 Achieving chartered status for the Institute has been in our Strategic Plan for a long time, and has been something members have been keen to pursue.
 About four years ago we decided that the Institute was in a position to possibly achieve this recognition and started work to submit a formal application to the Privy Council.

-To be clear, at this stage it is the Institute itself that will be Chartered and not its individual members (see FAQs).
+To be clear, at this stage it is the Institute itself that has been Chartered and not its individual members (see FAQs).
 In the past Royal Charters were the only means of incorporating a body (turning a collection of individuals into a single legal entity).
 Now this can be done through other means, such as becoming a registered company, so the granting of a Royal Charter is comparatively rare.
-New grants of royal charters are ‘reserved for eminent professional bodies or charities which have a solid record of achievement’ (Privy Council website).
+New grants of royal charters are 'reserved for eminent professional bodies or charities which have a solid record of achievement' (Privy Council website).

 This is a significant step forward for archaeology as a profession and is something to celebrate, but is not the end of the process.
 Members of other professions will recognise the stamp of charter and look for individuals and organisations who are linked to chartered bodies but we still need to work with members, Registered Organisations and colleagues across a range of bodies including the National Agencies, ALGAO and FAME to ensure that the grant of Charter brings real benefits to the profession.